TRANSPARENCY SEAL EXPLAINED

 a.
 FAR No. 1.
 Statement of Appropriations, Allotments, Obligations, Disbursements and Balances (SAAOBDB)

-FAR No. 1-C Statement of Obligations, Disbursements, Liquidations and Balanaces for Inter-Agency Fund Trunsfers
+FAR No. 1-C Statement of Obligations, Disbursements, Liquidations and Balanaces for Inter-Agency Fund Transfers

 b.
 FAR No. 4.
 Summary Report on Disbursements